MuhammadAsadJaved/Important-shells/README.md

 cat /usr/local/cuda/version.txt
 ```
 It will show something like this `Cuda compilation tools, release 10.0, V10.0.130`.
 Here cuda version is `10.0`.
-* To check cuDNN versio.
+* To check cuDNN version if you installed using .tar file.
 ```
 cat /usr/local/cuda/include/cudnn.h | grep CUDNN_MAJOR -A 2